CloudVE/galaxycloudrunner/docs/topics/overview.rst

 .. literalinclude:: ../samples/job_conf.xml.basic
    :language: xml
    :linenos:
-   :emphasize-lines: 7,9-18
+   :emphasize-lines: 7,9-20

 4. Launch as many Pulsar nodes as you need through `CloudLaunch`_.
+The job rule will periodically query CloudLaunch, discover these new nodes, and route jobs to them.
    Instructions on how to launch new Pulsar nodes are below.

 5. Submit your jobs as usual.